Clock King

+The Clock King, primarily William Tockman, have appeared in several media adaptations, such as Batman (1966), portrayed by Walter Slezak; and Arrowverse TV series, portrayed by Robert Knepper.
+Additionally, an original incarnation, Temple Fugate, appears in shows set in the DC Animated Universe, voiced by Alan Rachins.

 Publication history

 The first Clock King was originally an enemy of Green Arrow.
 He has no superpowers or abilities.
 He wears a clock mask, a cape, and a blue suit with clock drawings on it.

 Clock King is a master planner and sometimes uses clock-themed gadgetry.
 The Clock King became better known more recently by his appearances in Justice League International and Suicide Squad.

 Fictional character biography

 William Tockman

 Born William Tockman, the Clock King spends his early years taking care of his invalid sister.
 During one day, he finds out from a doctor's visit that he himself only has six months to live.
 Despairing for his sister's future, he watches the timing of a local bank's vault to rob it, hoping the money would provide for his sister after he was gone.
 His caper would have gone successfully, had he not tripped a silent alarm and been caught by Green Arrow.

 While he is incarcerated, his sister dies alone.
-In further and hideous irony, Tockman discovers that he really is not terminally ill; his doctor had accidentally switched his papers with those of another patient.
+In further and hideous irony, Tockman discovers that really he is not terminally ill: his doctor had accidentally switched his papers with those of another patient.
 Infuriated, he escapes, later futilely attempting revenge on both Green Arrow and the incompetent doctor.

 With several other villains, the Clock King becomes a member of the Injustice League, a team of out-of-luck supervillains who, when banding together, become even less successful than they have been in their individual careers.
 The Injustice League is defeated time and again by the Justice League International, at least when they are not making laughingstocks of themselves.
 Trying to reform, the members later become the core of the equally laughable hero team Justice League Antarctica.
 This JLA includes G'Nort, who ends up saving the lives of the entire team.
 Like his compatriots, Clock King becomes an ardent supporter of Maxwell Lord, partly due to the fact he is the only one willing to hire them.
 His group even guards Lord when he is incapacitated by a bullet wound.
 The villains again later reunite as the Injustice League as henchmen of Sonar.